01. PROMO

 • CYP metabolite generation and kinetic parameters

-• Interactive distribution and 2D and 3D scatter plots
+• Customizable visualization tools including distribution and 2D/3D scatter plots

-• Ability to create your own QSPR/QSAR models
+• Ability to build your own machine learning models or extend ours

 • Excellent customer support